Effect of ICCAUT Strategy on Postoperative Urinary Dysfunction After Radical Rectal Cancer Surgery (ICCAUT-1)

 1. Patients with a confirmed preoperative diagnosis of rectal cancer.

-2. Patients with tumors located below the rectosigmoid junction, as determined by preoperative computed tomography (CT) or rectal magnetic resonance imaging (MRI).
+2. Patients with tumors located below the rectosigmoid junction (12 cm from the anal verge), as determined by preoperative computed tomography (CT) or rectal magnetic resonance imaging (MRI).

 3. Patients undergoing laparoscopic or robotic-assisted total mesorectal excision (TME) for rectal cancer.